Mel Lyman: The Lyman Family

 In 1966, Lyman founded and headed The Lyman Family, also known as The Fort Hill Community, centered in a few houses in the Fort Hill section of Roxbury, then a poor neighborhood of Boston.
-The Fort Hill Community, to observers in the mid-to-late Sixties, combined some of the outward forms of an urban hippie commune with a neo-transcendentalist socio-spiritual structure centered on Lyman, the friends he had attracted and the large body of his music and writings.
-Members of Lyman's Community briefly included the young couple Mark Frechette and Daria Halprin, two non-actors who had been discovered and cast by Italian director Michelangelo Antonioni for the lead roles in his second English-language feature, the 1970 film Zabriskie Point.
+The Fort Hill Community, to observers in the mid-to-late Sixties, combined some of the outward forms of an urban hippie commune with a neo-transcendentalist socio-spiritual structure centered on Lyman, the friends he had attracted, and the large body of his music and writings.
+One of the stalwarts of the community was Jim Kweskin, Lyman’s former band mate.
+Members of Lyman's Community briefly included the young couple Mark Frechette and Daria Halprin, two non-actors who had been discovered and cast by Italian director Michelangelo Antonioni for the lead roles in his second English-language feature Zabriskie Point.
 Michael Kindman, founder of the East Lansing underground newspaper The Paper, briefly worked on Avatar and remained with the group for five years.
 He later wrote of his experiences in his book My Odyssey Through the Underground Press.
 Journalist and poet Paul Williams, founder of Crawdaddy rock magazine and author of Das Energi, spent a few months on Fort Hill.
 He told David Felton he had had to escape under cover of darkness after being told he would not be allowed to leave.

-Although Lyman and the Family shared some attributes with the hippies – prior experimenting with LSD and marijuana and Lyman’s cosmic millennialism – they were not actually hippies; in fact, the ethos of the community was virulently anti-hippie.
+Although Lyman and the Family shared some attributes with the hippies – experimenting with LSD and marijuana and Lyman’s cosmic millennialism – they were not actually hippies; in fact, the ethos of the community was virulently anti-hippie.
 Female members dressed and behaved conservatively and male members wore their hair relatively short by the standards of the era.
 According to both Felton and Kindman, Lyman discouraged sexual activity and at least once ordered a pregnant member to get an abortion.
 Couples were discouraged from spending private time together.
 Women were expected to be obedient and serve in domestic capacities only, while men were expected to dominate and control them.
 Members turned over whatever money they had to the Family.
-Funds were used to purchase houses in the Fort Hill area for members to live in, construction tools and vehicles along with sound and video recording equipment for Lyman's use.
+Funds were used to purchase houses in the Fort Hill area for members to live in, construction tools, and vehicles, along with sound and video recording equipment for Lyman's use.
 The community's primary activity was construction and remodeling work.
 The foremost goal was to provide a supportive environment for Lyman to do his creative work.